Anabolic Steroid Rehab Colorado & Addiction Treatment

-Anabolic steroids are substances that add specific hormones within the body’s cells, usually used by those who want to gain muscle or improve physical performance.
-Although the effects of these drugs seem beneficial, their misuse can lead to addiction.
+Anabolic steroids are hormones sometimes used by people who want to gain muscle or improve physical performance.
+Although the effects of these drugs may seem beneficial at first, their misuse may lead to addiction and other negative effects.
 Read further to find out more about anabolic steroid addiction.

 Addiction to Anabolic Steroids